PHL 1000: An Introduction to Logic

 - Your most important homework is doing the tutorials and all associated quizzes and exercises in the Cafe.
 These are ungraded but the exams (60% of your grade) come directly from them.

-- Even numbered topics each require a Moodle Quiz.
-The Moodle Quiz has a serious deadline...Sunday at 11:59pm for each even numbered topic!
+- Even numbered weeks each require a Moodle Quiz.
+The Moodle Quiz has a serious deadline...Sunday at 11:59pm for each even numbered week!
 You can work on any Moodle Quiz as long as you'd like, even save your work and come back later.
 Still, you must "Submit" your answers before Sunday night and you may Submit only once.
 The first submission counts!
 (Moodle quizzes are completely different for the quizzes in the Logic Cafe online textbook.
 All work in the textbook is ungraded.)

 So, Topic 1 is associated with chapter 1, tutorials 1 through 2.
 Do the homework exercises as you read through each tutorial.
 AND a posting is due: you'll need to post one argument "diagram".
 That posting is exercise 1.1c.
 Make sure you post a response to at least on person.